 Since debuting in 2008, the Singapore Grand Prix, Formula 1's first-ever night race, has become a staple of the calendar, only being absent twice in 2020 and 2021 due to the global pandemic, and, dazzling and difficult in equal measure, is a favourite amongst both fans and drivers.

-Taking place in the heart of the city with skyscrapers watching on and thousands of floodlights replacing the sun, making the track and the cars sparkle.
+Taking place in the heart of the city with skyscrapers watching on and thousands of floodlights replacing the sun, it makes the track and the cars sparkle.
 F1 rarely, if ever, looks better than it does at Marina Bay.

 It's far more than just good looking though.
 Tight and twisty from start to finish, the 3.147-mile-long street circuit allows almost no margin for error, with even the smallest mistake from a driver proving costly more often than not, sending them into the barriers.